Alexandregiacomellileal/lumped_parameter_model_experimental_validation/README.md

 ### Experimental Setup

-**Figure 1**
-<img width="1019" alt="image" src="https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation/assets/96079504/3e9322f1-e0cb-4e47-9824-b0129ceb2dde">

 To validate the lumped parameter model introduced in Section 2.2 of the associated research paper, experiments were conducted using a scaled-down multi-grounded system.
 The system consisted of three 1.5 m rods spaced 7.5 m apart, interconnected to a 15 m horizontal electrode.
 Each copper rod symbolized a turbine grounding, boasting a cross-sectional area of 126 mm², while the copper horizontal electrode had a cross-sectional area of 35 mm².
 The horizontal electrode was buried 0.12 m below the ground.
 Two different conditions were tested for the variable $s$, specifically at values 0.22 and 1.5 m.
 The radial connection between the rods and the horizontal electrode was established using an insulated wire.
 The soil had an average low-frequency resistivity of 86.8 Ω·m.
+In Figure 1, the schematic of the grounding system is presented, capturing key moments during both its construction and the measurement process.

+**Figure 1**
+<img width="1019" alt="image" src="https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation/assets/96079504/3e9322f1-e0cb-4e47-9824-b0129ceb2dde">

 ### Measurements clamp-on ground meter